serhanoner/Datajarlabs-Data_Science_Bootcamp/README.md

 # data_science_repo
-This is my Data Scientific repository.
+This repository contains the assignments and the projects that I have worked on throghout the Data Science Bootcamp provided by Datajarlabs.
 It is mostly used for educational purposes.
 Here, one can see my learning process' some steps.